The Tragedy in Newtown: A Renewed Call for Education

 Support materials to help adults and teachers help children, especially young children, deal with this violence are available.
-We suggest a piece developed by Wheelock Professor of Early Childhood Education Diane Levin, entitled "Talking to Young Children about Newtown" at the following link:
+We suggest a piece developed by Wheelock Professor of Early Childhood Education Diane Levin, entitled "Talking to Young Children about Newtown".

 There are other resources designed to offer social and emotional support to those who need assistance processing, understanding, or coping with tragedy or grief.
 Families and communities may find those developed by the American Academy of Child and Adolescent Psychiatry (AACAP) helpful: